DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/60 Call Methods.md

-To call widget methods, you need the widget instance.
+To call UI component methods, you need the UI component instance.
 Create a <a href="https://reactjs.org/docs/refs-and-the-dom.html" target="_blank">ref</a> and attach it to the target component via the `ref` attribute.
 Implement a getter that returns the instance taken from the ref.
 In the following code, this approach is used to get a `TextBox` instance:

     <!-- tab: App.js -->
     import Button from 'devextreme-react/button';